 Our experts at Volcanoes Safaris offer a very special Gorilla Tracking experience either from their Virunga Lodge in Rwanda or their Bwindi Lodge in Uganda.
 Volcanoes Safaris’ work revolves around protecting and conserving the wildlife, ecosystems and traditional cultures of the Uganda and Rwanda mountains.
 An important aspect of this is the preservation of the endangered mountain gorillas.
 With only two populations of mountain gorillas, numbering 880, they are a critically endangered species.

 Lasting between three and eight hours, their Gorilla Tracking excursions take you deep into the Bwindi Impenetrable Forest in Uganda or the Virunga Massif region which borders Uganda, Rwanda and the Democratic Republic of Congo.
 Here you can come face to face with these incredible mammals – a fully grown silverback male can be up to three times the size of an average man, weighing up to 200 kilograms.
 Large they may be in size, however, they are immensely peaceable, playful and tolerant of human visitors participating in gorilla tracking.
 It is a privilege to spend time observing these wild relatives.
-Learn more about this once in a lifetime experience through Volcanoes Safaris at this link.
+Learn more about this once in a lifetime experience through Volcanoes Safaris.

 Quad biking at Laragai House, Kenya